Welcome to today's edition of the Rush 24-7 podcast.

 Our consciousness has been altered.

-So here's Streisand's husband on the view, telling everybody to go to this place and then to wait for him the next time he comes on the show.
+So here's Streisand's husband on the View, telling everybody to go to this place and then to wait for him the next time he comes on the show.

-And this is sounded serious to me, Mr. Streisand sounded very, very serious.
+And this sounded serious to me, Mr. Streisand.

-You don't, you know, you talk about the drive-by media not getting it taking out of context.
+You don't, you know, you talk about the drive-by media not getting it, taking out of context.

-You don't start going down this road as a joke.
+You don't start going down this road as a joke, especially with what he'd said before.

-Of course I take him seriously.
+Of course, I take him seriously.

 He's a nut.